gsouf/google-url/README.md

 google-url
 ==========

-Make awesome google searches with PHP and query google like a pro
+Get ready to query google like a pro and make awesome google searches

 Example of use
 --------------